Quad Cities Campus

 Biology is one of the most basic fields of science with direct application to humans.
 Our continued existence on the planet Earth will depend on how we resolve biological problems.
 Biology ranges in scale from biochemical processes inside individual cells to complex multicellular organisms to populations of organisms to ecosystems to the entire planet.
 A Master of Science in Biology allows our graduates to pursue careers in health care, biotechnology, conservation, government agencies, education, and a wide range of other fields.

 All candidates must meet the general admission requirements of the School of Graduate Studies.
 Students selecting the biological sciences as a graduate major must have received a Bachelor’s degree with work in biological sciences.
 Departmental approval may be contingent upon the student making up undergraduate deficiencies (undergraduate deficiencies can be taken as Pass/Fail, but they must be completed before graduation).
 All incoming students are expected to have three semesters of Chemistry (including Organic or Biochemistry) and three semesters of General Biology (focusing on Botany, Microbiology, and Zoology), plus two semesters each of the following: Physics or Geology (any sequence) and Mathematics.
 A semester each of Genetics, Ecology, and Cell Biology is also required.
 The department has no foreign language requirement for the Master of Science (MS) degree.
 Although the Graduate Record Examination is not required, students are encouraged to submit scores for both the General Test and the Subject Test in biology prior to admission.
-Acceptance to do graduate work in the department is dependent upon the following: a minimum GPA of 2.75 (unless waived by action of the Departmental Graduate Committee) or a GPA of 3.0 or higher for the last two undergraduate years, three letters of recommendation, and a written statement on the student’s interests and career goals.
-Also, a student must have a faculty member agree to advise the student’s thesis or non-thesis project before the student can be admitted into the program.
+Acceptance to do graduate work in the department is dependent upon the following: a minimum GPA of 3.0 (unless waived by action of the Departmental Graduate Committee) or a GPA of 3.0 or higher for the last two undergraduate years, three letters of recommendation, and a written statement on the student’s interests and career goals.

 The MS degree in Biology can be earned by satisfying either the requirements of the thesis plan or the non-thesis plan.
 The thesis plan is designed for students who are interested in research and/or who wish to continue their education beyond the Master’s degree.
 The non-thesis plan is recommended for students who want additional advanced training in the biological sciences but do not have research-oriented career goals.
 All students must complete an original research project (non-thesis research projects are less intense than thesis projects; however, a non-thesis student can also complete an internship for their research requirement).
 All students must take 9 semester hours (sh) of our core courses.
 Thesis plan students will also take 10 sh related to their research, while non-thesis plan students will take 4 sh that are research-related.
 The remaining classes are electives (13 sh for the thesis option; 19 sh for the non-thesis option).
 There are a total of 32 sh required for graduation.